enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 # Installation!

-Go down to "Installation" and hit enter
+Go down to ```Installation``` and hit enter

 It is recommended for you to connect to WIFI so that we can grab all the latest software

 Setup your language and on the next page hit yes to enabling online repositories

-Select the minimal X mode (last part before we write to disk will have package selection
+Select the Kde plasma option (last part before we write to disk will have package selection)

-For partitioning just go through the guided setup and keep the fs BtrFS (unless you are dual booting)
+Partitioning: go through the guided setup doing these: check ```LLVM``` and ```drive encryption``` after that keep the fs BtrFS (unless dual booting with windows)

 Setup your locale correctly (If not correct then you might not get the closest mirrors to you)

 Setup your user but make sure that automatic login is unchecked because of security reasons

-jegierjhgeighheiuheihgeriugh (will be included with more stuff later)
+It will have an install button but don't click that yet

+Turn Secure Boot off because we will need Nvidia drivers later

+Click on ```Software``` and disable the Kde pim suite and Kde games from installing and leave the rest as default (my system is kinda broken because of manual selections missing something important)

+Click on ```Details``` and select any more packages you want to install

+Click on ```Install``` and watch your system install!

+## Additional repos

+This guide is a work in progress, come back later!